Pattern Recognition Intelligence Log | EA Insights

 Calendar signals

-Shifts in what gets scheduled, moved, or quietly dropped—the pattern beneath the calendar.
+Shifts in what gets scheduled, moved, or quietly dropped.
+The pattern beneath the calendar.

-Recurring meeting canceled 3× in a row
+Recurring meeting canceled 3x in a row

-Exec clears afternoons before business review prep
+Exec clears afternoons before board prep

 Client sync drops off without rescheduling